Company formation in the Czech Republic

 Basic steps for opening a branch

-Requirements for the branch
+Requirements from branch

-- Compliance with legislation: The activities of the branch must comply with Czech law, including tax laws, accounting rules and labour law standards.
+- Compliance with legislation: The activities of the branch must comply with the Czech law, including tax laws, accounting rules and labour law standards.

 Advantages of opening a branch